 All seem hardy but may possibly shed some of their leaves during hard winters, new foliage developing in spring.

-'Jiuzhaigou 1' - Upright culms tinted with red.
+'Jiuzhaigou 1' - Upright culms often tinted with red or dark purple.
 Small leaves.
 Height 2 to 4m.
 Has tolerated -20C.

-'Jiuzhaigou 2' - This clone was collected by M. Laferrere and is believed to have an upright habit, growing only to about 7 or 8ft.(2.4m).
-Its culms may lack the red tints of the above.
+'Jiuzhaigou 2' - This clone was collected by M. Laferrere and has an upright habit, growing only to about 7 or 8ft.(2.4m).
+Its culms may sometimes be tinted with red or light brown.

 'Jiuzhaigou' Genf. - Likely to be the tallest clone and its culms are reported to be tinted with red in spring and autumn.
 Height approx 3 to 5m at maturity.

 Whitelea Nursery, Tansley, Matlock, Derbyshire.
 Telephone: 01629 55010 Updated 24/4/20